hardisj/erinsaudiocorner/content/english/loudspeakers/DIYSG_Volt6.md

 ## Foreword / YouTube Video Review

 The review on this website is a brief overview and summary of the objective performance of this speaker.
 It is not intended to be a deep dive.
 Moreso, this is information for those who prefer "just the facts" and prefer to have the data without the filler.
+Due to extremely limited time, I am not providing any subjective evaluation but hope the data will be enough for designers and DIY'ers alike that they can glean useful information.

 <br>
 <br>